murrellrr/celastrina/@celastrina/http/README.md

 **WARNING** I'm going to state this now in case it wasn't obvious above; **_Celastrina.js DOES NOT validate JWT.
 It only decodes it!_** One more time, it doesn't validate, it only decodes it.
-There, now don't go gett'n mad at me when you use out-of-the-box Celastrina.js JWT, don't use Azure API manager, you get compromised, and all your users are after you with torches and pitch forks.
+There, now don't go gett'n mad at me when you don't use Azure API manager, you get compromised, and all your users are after you with torches and pitch forks.

 Using JWT requires changes to the core sentry we talked about earlier.
 To make these changes you simply extend the base class called `JwtJSONHTTPFunction`.

 ```
-class MyNewSecureHTTPTriggerFunction extends JwtJSONHTTPFunction {
+class MyFunction extends JwtJSONHTTPFunction {
     async initialize(context) {
         return new Promise((resolve, reject) => {
             // Do some initialization stuff